jonescompneurolab/hnn-tutorials/coregui_gamma/coregui_gamma.md

 As an exercise, play with the current injection amplitude provided to the different neurons to see how it affects the generated rhythm.

-### 4.3 Gamma through rhythmic subthreshold synaptic inputs to pyramidal neurons
+### 5.2 Gamma can emerge from rhythmic subthreshold synaptic inputs to pyramidal neurons

 In the next example, we will apply 50 Hz rhythmic synaptic inputs through proximal and distal projection patterns to produce gamma oscillations similar to those shown in Figure 8A of (Lee & Jones, 2013) [1].